By Grace Hancock

 - Calling or messaging someone else when you know they are driving

 Hands-Free Doesn’t Equal Distraction Free

 It may come as a surprise to many to see hands-free cell phone devices on the list of what not to do when driving.
 There is a general misconception that it’s better to use a hands-free device when driving instead of a hand-held device, but that is not completely true.

 It’s only marginally safer to use a hands-free device instead of a hand-held device when driving.
-Your hands may be on the wheel when you use a hands-free device, but your attention is split between watching the road ahead of you and whatever you’re using your hands-free device for.
+Your hands are on the wheel when you use a hand’s free device, but your attention is split between watching the road ahead of you and whatever you’re using your hands-free device for.

 3 Ways You Can Easily Avoid Distracted Driving